 What Cannabinoids Will Come First?

 Cronos Group and Ginkgo haven't provided an itemized list of which cannabinoids they'll go after first.
-However, it makes sense to start with the cannabinoids we've been able to identify and study already.
 Here are a few of the compounds that would make good candidates for cannabinoid yeast development.

 - CBG: Cannabigerol (CBG) is found predominantly in hemp plants.
 Your average high-THC strain almost never contains more than one percent CBG.
-This is unfortunate, as CBG is one of the most medically useful cannabinoids we know of so far.
-It can relieve pain, inhibit the growth of bacteria, decrease inflammation, promote bone and neuron growth, improve appetite, and combat insomnia.The good news is high CBD strains also contain more CBG than average, and the entourage effect may result in even better effects from the combination of the two compounds.
+This is unfortunate, as CBG is one of the most useful cannabinoids we know of so far.

-All of these therapeutic compounds have deep medical potential but are present in negligible amounts in the cannabis plant.
-Cannabinoid yeast development could make all these compounds accessible for medical studies and further scientific advancement.
+Cannabinoid yeast development might be able to make all these compounds accessible for medical studies and further scientific advancement.

 Is Cannabinoid Yeast a Realistic Project?